spagnuolocarmine/FLY-language/docs/source/index.rst

 Scientific programming library
 ---------------

-Butterfly is not only a DSL for scalable computing but also a holistic scientific programming library.
+Butterfly could be seen as an holistic scientific programming library presented as form of DSL for scalable computing on the cloud.

 Butterfly core provides algorithms for: